delamine/delamine.github.io/_posts/2015-11-13-The Fİrst Post.markdown

 tags: other
 ---

 The blog is mainly based on Rowan Oulton's Travelog theme with some Bolkar flavour and licenced uner MIT licence.
-Youc can do anything you want with the source code which you can find <a href="https://github.com/rowanoulton/travelog-theme" target="_blank">here</a>.
+You can do anything you want with the source code which you can find <a href="https://github.com/rowanoulton/travelog-theme" target="_blank">here</a>.
 Have fun :)

 <!--
 <div class="post-image">